-What happens during this stage Software is moved from the development or beta-test environment into production Who is responsible EVP of Software Development and appropriate Programming Team Leader(s) or other authorized users, according to the specific software product Controls for this stage The development team for each software product selects one or more team members who are authorized to implement software changes.
+What happens during this stage Software is moved from the development or beta-test environment into production Who is responsible EVP of Software Development and appropriate Programming Team Leader(s) or other authorized users, according to the specific software product The development team for each software product selects one or more team Controls for this stage members who are authorized to implement software changes.
 Each team is responsible for documenting their implementation rules and procedures for auditing purposes.
 Documentation is also required showing what is deployed during a release.
-Timing rules Project documentation is archived 90 days after implementation.
-Archived project information is retained for at least 12 months.
-Where to learn more "Developer Guidelines" on the Programming portal page (for the CUBASE software product)
+Project documentation is archived 90 days after implementation.
+Archived Timing rules project information is retained for at least 12 months.
+Where to learn more "Developer Guidelines" on the Programming Nucleus page (for the CUBASE software product)

-There is at least one designated team leader in the Programming department who is authorized to handle implementation for CU\BASE releases.
-Teams for other products (It's Me 247, Imaging Solutions, etc.) have their own procedures and may even use a team approach to handle implementation duties.
+There is at least one designated team leader in the Programming department who is authorized to handle implementation for CUBASE releases.
+Teams for other products (MTG, Imaging Solutions, Analytics Booth, etc.) have their own procedures and may even use a team approach to handle implementation duties.
 Each team is responsible for documenting their procedures as well as which team members are authorized to move software to a live production environment.

 As part of the implementation process the person handling deployment is responsible for documenting what is deployed.
-This may be by project or even more granular if appropriate (such as the method used for CU\BASE releases which documents specific programs that are deployed).
+This may be by project or even more granular if appropriate (such as the method used for CUBASE releases which documents specific programs that are deployed).
+Information about procedures, requirements, and authorization for performing deployments is outlined in the "Developer Guidelines" document on the Programming Nucleus page.

-For details about change control procedures for implementing CU\BASE software changes, refer to the "Developer Guidelines" document on the Programming portal page, as well as the "Technical Policy Manual" on the Policies portal page.
+For details about change control procedures for implementing CUBASE software changes, refer to the "Developer Guidelines" document on the Programming Nucleus page, as well as the "Technical Policy Manual" on the Policies Nucleus page.